You’ve been dreaming about your very own tiny house for years. Are you ready to take the leap?

 Get your finances ready.

-B&B Tiny Houses are inspected by the Recreation Vehicle Industry Association, or the RVIA.
+B&B’s Tiny Houses on wheels are inspected by the Recreation Vehicle Industry Association, or the RVIA.
 Your tiny house will come with an individual seal showing it’s been certified.
-Because they’re certified to RVIA standards, our tiny houses are legally considered RVs, and can get financing, insurance, and access to RV parks.
-Having this certification also helps when explaining to your town’s Planning and Zoning Board exactly what a tiny house is!
+Because they’re certified to RVIA standards, our tiny houses are legally considered RVs, and can get RV financing, insurance, and access to RV parks.
+Having this certification also helps when explaining to your town’s Planning and Zoning Board exactly what a tiny house is and how it’s certified.

 If you’ll use financing, down payments differ based on the financial institution, but they’re generally between 20 and 25%.
 If you’ll pay cash, we generally charge 60% up front and 40% when the house is complete.
 You’ll need to have this amount saved before you buy a tiny house.